Don’t Miss a Single Update or New Release! Sign up Today

 2. Breastfeeding.
 When the nipples are stimulated, such as when a baby latches on, milk is released.
 Oxytocin is the hormone that signals the letdown of milk for the baby and also helps to prepare for feedings in the future.

 These are the physical aspects of this hormone, which has a larger role in the female anatomy than in the male counterpart.
-Without proper levels of this in a woman’s body in regards to childbirth and maternal instincts, it could make it difficult on a woman to give birth and bond with her baby.
+Without proper levels of this in a woman's body in regard to childbirth and maternal instincts, it could make it difficult for a woman to give birth and bond with her baby.
 A doctor can diagnose a low amount of oxytocin in a woman and prescribe the appropriate course of action.

 Social and Behavioral Factors